go-numb/go-obm/README.md

 # Orderbook manager with Golang
 go-obm is orderbook manager for float64. set, update, sort, get best price and more.
 go-obm/v2 supported decimal, key is string strict price.

+go-obm/v2s supported string keys and custom sort, like a v2.

 ## Installation